US stocks slip following the latest discouraging signal on the economy

 NEW YORK (AP) — U.S. stock indexes are slipping Tuesday following the latest discouraging signal on the U.S. economy.

-The S&P 500 was down 0.4% in afternoon trading, coming off its best day since May, which followed its worst day since May.
-The Dow Jones Industrial Average was down 49 points, or 0.1%, as of 12:16 p.m.
-Eastern time, and the Nasdaq composite was 0.4% lower.
+The S&P 500 was down 0.3% in afternoon trading, coming off its best day since May, which followed its worst day since May.
+The Dow Jones Industrial Average rose 32 points, or 0.1%, as of 1:16 p.m.
+Eastern time, and the Nasdaq composite was 0.5% lower.

 A weaker-than-expected report on activity for U.S. businesses in the transportation, retail and other services industries added to worries that President Donald Trump’s tariffs may be hurting the economy.
 But increased hopes for coming cuts to interest rates by the Federal Reserve, along with a stream of stronger-than-expected profit reports from U.S. companies, are helping to keep the losses in check.

-Caterpillar slipped 0.5% after likewise reporting a profit that fell short of analysts’ expectations.
+Caterpillar shifted between small gains and losses after likewise reporting a profit that fell short of analysts’ expectations.
 Its operating profit sank 18% from a year earlier, largely due to tariffs making its manufacturing costs more expensive.
+The stock was most recently up 0.5%.

 All kinds of companies have been telling investors how much they expect tariffs to shave off their earnings this year, and trade policy was one of the most common topics U.S. services businesses talked about in the latest monthly survey compiled by the Institute for Supply Management about their activity.